-The values around which you choose to focus your business will form the backbone of your company more so than your business plan, management team, marketing plan, budget, or product line.
-Your values determine the quality of your product or service, how you treat your customers, the culture of your business, and how you manage employees.
+The values you choose to focus on and emulate in your business create the backbone of your company more than your business plan, management team, marketing plan, budget, or product line will.
+Your values determine the quality of your product or service, how you treat your customers, the culture of your business, and how you interact with coworkers.
 The values essential to being a successful entrepreneur are not learned in a classroom or from a book.
 Values are acquired daily by interacting with people.
-In business, values are maintained through relationships with employees, colleagues, and customers.
-Having good business values starts with a single, all-important idea-you either treat people with love and respect or you don't.
-It may sound naïve and simplistic, but the execution can be quite complex.
-The manifestation of this respect is reflected in your business offering-it either represents a good value or it doesn't.
+In business, values are maintained through relationships with coworkers, colleagues, and customers.
+Having good business values starts with a single, all-important idea-either you treat people with love and respect or you don't.
+It may sound naive and simplistic, but the execution can be quite complex.
+The manifestation of this respect is reflected in your business offering-either it represents a good value or it doesn't.
 Before creating a valuable product or service, one must take inventory of personal values.
-In business it is easy to be conflicted between making a large profit or consistently satisfying customers and coworkers, thereby gaining their trust and loyalty.
+In business it is easy to be conflicted between making a large profit and consistently satisfying customers and coworkers, thereby gaining their trust and loyalty.

 Whether you are an MBA graduate running a publicly traded company or a one-person home-based entrepreneur, too often we measure our individual success by our paychecks.
 We focus on the monetary value attributed to our labor.
-For a businessperson, this translates to your business's profit margin.
-While a large profit margin may feel like success for a short while, a company focused entirely on increasing profits will not experience sustained success.
-To really know success in business is to have your personal values and those of your company perfectly aligned.
+For a business owner, this translates to your business's profit margin.
+A large profit margin may feel like success for a short while, but a company focused entirely on increasing profits will not experience sustained success.
+To really know success in business is to have your personal values and those of your company be perfectly aligned.